-Susan Murray has emerged as one of the best female stand-ups in the UK and was the first ever woman to MC Decompression gigs for the British Army / CSE.
+Susan Murray has emerged as one of the best female stand-ups in the UK; and was the first ever woman to MC Decompression gigs for the British Army / CSE.
 She is in the top 100 Huffington Post funny women Tweeters.
-She’s wrote for and was a guest on Jeremy Hardy Talks To The Nation and has also starred in Stephen K Amos’ Idiots Guide both for Radio 4.
+She has written for and was a guest on Jeremy Hardy Talks To The Nation; and has also starred in Stephen K Amos’ Idiots Guide both for Radio 4.

 Gigging All Over